openvinotoolkit/openvino_build_deploy/ai_ref_kits/agentic_llm_rag/README.md

 - `--embedding_model path/to/embedding_model`: Path to your embedding model directory (e.g., `model/bge-small-FP32`) for understanding and matching text inputs.

-- `--vocoder_model vocoder_model_name`: HuggingFace name of your vocoder model (e.g., `microsoft/speecht5_hifigan`).
-Enhances audio quality of the spoken responses.

 - `--public`: Include this flag to make the Gradio interface publicly accessible over the network.
 Without this flag, the interface will only be available on your local machine.

-### Create a Custom YAML Personality File
+### Create a Custom TXT Personality File

-You can create a personality file for your virtual AI assistant using YAML.
-Each personality can be customized based on the specific role of the assistant, such as a concierge, bartender, or legal assistant.
+You can create a personality file for your virtual AI assistant using TXT.
+Each personality can be customized based on the specific role of the assistant.

 #### Key Components of a Personality File

-A typical YAML personality file has the following sections:
+A typical personality file has the following sections:

 1. **Instructions**: A brief, descriptive title for the assistant.
 2. **System Configuration**: Instructions that define the assistant's behavior and limitations.
 3. **Greet the User Prompt**: The first interaction where the assistant introduces itself.

-#### Some tips for creating this YAML file:
+#### Some tips for creating this file:

 The instructions provide an introduction to the assistant, along with the title and important notes for the user.
 It should be clear and concise, giving users context on how to interact with the assistant.